AliceO2Group/QualityControl/README.md

 ### Basic workflow

-We will run a basic workflow made of a XZC
+We will run a basic workflow described in the following schema.

-TODO schema and say what the task and the checker do.

 ![alt text](doc/images/basic-schema.png)

+The _Producer_ is a random data generator.
+In a more realistic setup it would be a processing device or the _Readout_.
+The _Data Sampling_ is the system in charge of dispatching data samples from the main data flow to the _QC tasks_.
+It can be configured to dispatch different proportion or different types of data.
+The _Checker_ is in charge of evaluating the _MonitorObjects_ produced by the _QC tasks_, for example by checking that the mean is above a certain limit.
+It can also modify the aspect of the histogram, e.g. by changing the background color or adding a PaveText.
+Finally the _Checker_ is also in charge of storing the resulting _MonitorObject_ into the repository where it will be accessible by the web GUI.
+It also pushes it to a _Printer_ for the sake of this tutorial.

 To run it simply do

     qcRunBasic

-Thanks to the DPL (more details later) it is a single process that steers all the _devices_, i.e. processes making up the workflow.
+Thanks to the Data Processing Layer (DPL, more details later) it is a single process that steers all the _devices_, i.e. processes making up the workflow.
 A window should appear that shows a graphical representation of the workflow.
 The output of any of the processes is available by double clicking a box.
 If a box is red it means that the process has stopped, probably abnormaly.

 ![alt text](doc/images/basic-dpl-gui.png)

+__Repository and GUI__

 The data is stored in the [ccdb-test](ccdb-test.cern.ch:8080/browse) at CERN.
 If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch](https://qcg-test.cern.ch/?page=layoutShow&layoutId=5bb34a1d18a82bb283a487bd).
 The link actually brings you to a "layout" that shows the object (a histo titled "example") published by the task.

+TODO add a link to the user documentation of the QCG

 ![alt text](doc/images/basic-qcg.png)

+__Configuration file__

 The devices are configured in the config file named `basic.json`.
 It is installed in `$QUALITY_CONTROL/etc`.
 Each time you rebuild the code, `$QUALITY_CONTROL/etc/basic.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/basic.json`).